SmartToolFactory/Animation-Tutorials/README.md

 of ***Transition*** start and end point to same value.

 #### Note:
-🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's enter transition(CircularReveal and Slide.BOTTOM) to not work
+🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's **ENTER TRANSITION(CircularReveal and Slide.BOTTOM)** to not work
-So when using **Transitions** that extends ```Visiblity``` class such as Slide, or Fade be careful about background color Either set callback and set start and end properties for scene with
+So when using **Transitions** that extend ```Visiblity``` class such as Slide, or Fade be careful about background color.
+Either set callback and set start and end properties for scene with

 ```